Tag: dark blues

 Charles Radbourn, Providence Grays, 1884.

-Even though the Metropolitans were on the losing end of the first World Series, Brady’s stardom reached an all-time high during the 1884 season.
-He was a celebrated figure in Hartford, where he spent winters with his family.
-His brothers, Jackson and Thomas were mainstays for the Jefferson Base Ball Club, who remained the class amateur squad in the city.
-When Steve Brady went back to New York for the 1885 season, he was named captain again.
-The Mets finished seventh place in the American Association and Brady batted a .290 average.
+Although the Metropolitans lost the first World Series, Brady’s fame reached its peak during the 1884 season.
+He was a celebrated figure in Hartford, where he spent his winters with his family.
+His brothers, Jackson and Thomas, were key players for the Jefferson Base Ball Club, Hartford’s top amateur team.
+When Brady returned to New York for the 1885 season, he was named captain again.
+The Mets finished in seventh place in the American Association, with Brady batting .290.

 Jackson Brady and Thomas Brady, Jeffersons club of Hartford, 1885.